kirkbushell/fatty/README.md

 Pretty simple, right?
 We've setup a User class that has a basic method called name().
 Because we're extending Eloquent, it's returning a string that aggregates the first_name and last_name fields together.
 We can safely assume that all users will have a first and last name, and so will probably need this method.

 Now, what if our User class can represent many different types of users?
 Perhaps the user could be a customer, or a salesperson, or maybe a farmhand.
 These three different user types represent possibly very different functionality.
-For example, I can't imagine a farmhand wanting to plow a field, or a salesman wanting to purchase products.
+For example, I can't imagine a customer wanting to plow a field, or a salesman wanting to purchase products.
 So, what we'll do, is extend the User object when necessary to provide this functionality.

 This provides two main benefits: